Insurance Lapse: What Happens, Penalties & How to Avoid It

 • May signal higher risk to future insurers

 A lapse typically happens passively — you missed a payment or forgot to renew — while a cancellation is an active decision.
 Mid-term cancellations by the insurer (for fraud, DUI, excessive claims, or non-payment) are considered more serious by future insurers than a simple lapse and may restrict your access to standard market carriers.
+Learn about why insurers cancel policies and what your options are when it happens to you.

 Compare Car Insurance Rates in Ohio